Currently, there is a waiting time due to high demand. Please see our Delivery page for more information.

+Most hens lay their eggs with minimum fuss.
+They might make a bit of noise to announce their egg-laying achievement but will soon return to the daily business of exploring and scratching for food.
+Some hens, however, do make a bit more fuss.
+To be more accurate, these hens are known as broody.
 A broody hen is one who sits on her egg with every intention of staying there until it has hatched – no matter whether the egg is fertilized or not.
-This is very useful if you want to hatch some chicks, but otherwise it can be a problem.
+This is very useful if you want to hatch some chicks, but otherwise, it can be a problem.
+So then, how do you stop a hen from being broody?

 The cause of broodiness is linked to body heat, backed up by maternal instincts.
 Hens who are cooped up together in a hot henhouse may suddenly heat up to a level that makes them think “I’m going to hatch an egg!”.
-Certain breeds seem more susceptible to broodiness than others, with the Silkies and Cochins being particularly moody-broody.
+Certain chicken breeds seem more susceptible to broodiness than others, with the Silkies and Cochins being particularly moody-broody.

-Signs of Broodiness
+Signs of broodiness

 A broody hen undergoes a personality change.
 The most obvious sign of this is her refusal to leave the nesting box.
-She will sit there with the air of a bird who will happily wait until Doomsday for the egg to hatch.
+She’ll sit there with the air of a bird who will happily wait until Doomsday for the egg to hatch.
 This misplaced dedication will also make her grumpy and liable to peck or cluck angrily if you try to move her.

 When you do manage to oust her from the box, she’ll simply head back there again and resume her brooding.
 Once she feels established in her new maternal role, she will fluff out her feathers and may begin to self-pluck her chest feathers to line the nest.

 Sometimes a simple obstacle such as a plant pot or a couple of bricks will have the desired effect.
 If the hen can’t access the nest box, she can’t sit there and brood.
+Fortunately, the Eglu Cube chicken coop has a central divider with a sliding door, which means you’re simply able to close the nest area off from the rest of the coop.

 This entry was posted in Chickens